-(15 Clock Hours/.75 Quarter Credit Hours)
+CD Practical

-This is the fourth course in a series of six courses and is designed to allow the student opportunities to practice their knowledge through a series of coding scenarios.
-In addition, the student will be required to answer ICD coding questions from the workbook and textbook as directed by the instructor.
+This course is designed to allow the student opportunities to practice their knowledge through a series of coding activities.
+The focus is to apply the lessons learned throughout the courses and be able to select the proper diagnostic and codes as requested.

 (Prerequisite: Introduction to ICD)